Sakshidhole04/Summer-Olympics./README.md

 Concepts Used Through the Project-->>
 1. File Handling
 2. Importing Modules
-3. Basic Data Structures concepts like - DICTIONARY, LISTS etc iv.
-Basic Data manipulation Questions Answered in the Project
+3. Basic Data Structures concepts like - DICTIONARY, LISTS etc
+4. Basic Data manipulation
+Questions Answered in the Project
 In how many cities Summer Olympics is held so far?
 1. Which sport is having most number of Gold Medals so far?
 (Top 5)